St Sergius church is situated on the ground floor of the Synod building. The services are conducted here every day – at

 Upon graduation, the St Sergius students attained a level of accomplishment in the Russian language and culture superior to that of the average student majoring in Russian.

-Needless to say, such students are needed in America today, not only as teachers, but as Russian experts in business, industry and government.
+Needless to say, such students are needed in

 A major factor in the life of St Sergius was the church.
 The school, despite the civil character, celebrated church holidays, and the students attended services either in the cathedral of Our Lady of the Sign, which adjoins the school building, or in the chapel named after St Sergius.